AdityaNambiar/ReactWebinar/README.md

 ### Topics covered in Webinar:
 1. How the traditional HTML+CSS rendering works?
 And why is it bad in terms of performance?
 2. Why ReactJS?
-	- Some introduction to how ReactJS solves the above rendering issue with static HTML pages with a concept of 'Virtual DOM'.
+	- Understanding how above rendering issue with static HTML pages is solved with a concept of 'Virtual DOM'.
 3. Fundamentals of React.
 	- Components and render function. (to get started)
 	- Functions and Function binding (and how arrow functions can be a preferred alternative)